DUO - Two Factor Authentication

 DUO 2 Factor Authentication (DUO 2FA)

-DUO 2 Factor Authentication (DUO 2FA) is a brand new security service for DCU staff that adds another layer of security to your DCU Apps account.
+DUO 2 Factor Authentication (DUO 2FA) is a security service for DCU staff that adds another layer of security to a suite of DCU systems and services such as DCU Apps & Pulse VPN.

 In addition to your DCU password, DUO 2FA provides a second layer of security by sending an approval request to your mobile or tablet.